amm009uk/MultiSensor/README.md

 	- [ArduinoJson](https://github.com/bblanchon/ArduinoJson)
 	- [Adafruit Unified Sensor](https://github.com/adafruit/Adafruit_Sensor)
 	- [DHT sensor library](https://github.com/adafruit/DHT-sensor-library)

+AND OF COURSE the many examples on github

-- My development environment is Atom with its builtin PlatformIO toolset.
+My development environment is Atom with its builtin PlatformIO toolset.
 Its a fantastic build and debug environment.